 ARTICLE I – OBJECTIVES

-The Society is the global network integrating all areas of endocrinology and metabolism.
-It facilitates collaboration and integration across endocrine organizations and regions, champions endocrinology networks in developing countries, delivers education around the globe, disseminates knowledge and research, supports early career endocrinologists and works in partnership with members and stakeholders to deliver the vision to optimize life-long health for people with endocrine disorders worldwide.
+The Society is the global federation of endocrinology societies integrating all areas of endocrinology and metabolism.
+The Society’s objectives are to promote endocrine and metabolic science, education, practice and advocacy worldwide by supporting endocrine inclusive global health and patient care across the life span; to facilitate collaboration and integration across endocrine organizations and regions by championing emerging endocrine networks, disseminating endocrine education, knowledge and research around the globe, and supporting early career endocrinologists; all working in partnership with member societies and related stakeholders to deliver the vision of optimized life-long health for people with endocrine and metabolic disorders worldwide.

 ARTICLE II – MEMBERSHIP